Schanihbg/anax_flat/content/about.md

 Maybe I'll learn one thing or two about designing webpages...

 The source for this site is available on GitHub in [anax_flat](https://github.com/Schanihbg/anax_flat).
+The source for the theme is available on GitHub in [anax-flat-theme](https://github.com/Schanihbg/anax-flat-theme).

 This site is modified by Lösningen (schani@live.se).